Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Reviewed by Glenn Erickson

-Well, here we have something really special, two collections of so-called educational films of the kind that schoolkids were subjected to in the '50s & '60s, usually to the tune of at least one a week, depending on how desperate your teacher was.
-Back when laserdiscs started, the Voyager company put out a couple of installments of these 'ephemeral films' that you might see once and never again, that had no cast lists and were only known by their production companies.
+Well, here we have something really special, two collections of so-called educational films of the kind that school kids were subjected to in the '50s & '60s, usually to the tune of at least one a week depending on how desperate your teacher was.
+Back when laserdiscs started the Voyager company put out a couple of installments of these "ephemeral films" that you might see once and never again, that had no cast lists and were only known by their production companies.
 Rick Prelinger is given special thanks on these new DVDs; I think he was the talent behind the older laserdiscs.

 The two collections released are under a banner called 'The Educational Archives'.
 Volume 1 is a compilation of short subjects about sex and drugs, and Volume 2 is called Social Engineering because most of its films have an agenda of trying to modify the behavior and attitudes of children.
-When the pictures are pure propaganda they can be rather creepy; the obvious reason films like Why Vandalism? were made in the first place is because adult authorities were terrorized by an upswing of hooliganism in the schools.
+When the pictures are pure propaganda they can be rather creepy; the obvious reason that Why Vandalism? was made in the first place is because adult authorities were terrorized by an upswing of hooliganism in the schools.

 The real agendas come out as soon as the information stops and the preaching starts.
 One of the movies teaching girls about menstruation is really one long ad for Modess products.
 1 A milk board is the producer of a 1972 film on good nutrition, pushing moo-juice at a time when real scientists were just starting to get the word out that cow milk is a lot better for cows than people.
-Several drug films purport to tell the straight story, but are obviously influenced by the law enforcement establishment's insistence that marijuana must always be pictured as the steppingstone to harder narcotics.
+Several drug films purport to tell the straight story, but are obviously influenced by the law enforcement establishment's insistence that marijuana be pictured as the steppingstone to harder narcotics.

-One delightful thing about many of the pictures is their use of amateur juvenile talent, many of whom have open, fresh faces that truly elicit our sympathy and interest.
+One delightful thing about many of the pictures is their use of amateur juvenile talent, many of whom have open, fresh faces that elicit our sympathy and interest.
 None of these shows have cast lists, and only Phd consultants get screen credit.
-The rule of thumb is that the pro talent almost always play falsely, whereas the non-pro kids make an impression even when they're not convincing as actors.
+The rule of thumb is that the pro talent almost always plays falsely, whereas the non-pro kids make an impression even when they're not convincing as actors.
 Since the typical setup in most of the films is phony pro adults versus likeable amateur kids, we tend to side with the kids.
 The girls in The Outsider and It's Wonderful Being a Girl are a joy to watch, whereas Dick York in Shy Guy and Kevin Tighe in Narcotics: Pit of Despair are laughably dated and forced.

 Rather than simply list the contents of the discs, I've made some notes after each title.